Casimir energy through transfer operators for sine-Gordon backgrounds: Abstract

 \section{Abstract}

-The Casimir energy between a pair of two-dimensional plates represented by Dirac delta potentials and embedded in the topological background of a sine-Gordon kink is studied in [L. Santamar{\'i}a-Sanz, letter (2023)] through an extension of the \textit{TGTG}-formula, firstly discovered by O. Kenneth and I. Klich, to weak curved backgrounds.
-More details of the calculations are provided here, not only regarding the spectrum of the corresponding associated non-relativistic quantum mechanical problem but also concerning the Green's function and the transfer operators of the corresponding Quantum Field Theory.
-These details allow a better understanding of the issue.
-In fact, a more general potential consisting of a Dirac delta as well as its first derivative would be used to represent each plate.
+The quantum vacuum interaction energy between a pair of semitransparent two-dimensional plates represented by Dirac delta potentials and its first derivative, embedded in the topological background of a sine-Gordon kink, is studied through an extension of the \textit{TGTG}-formula (developped by O. Kenneth and I. Klich in the scattering approach).
+Quantum vacuum oscillations around the sine-Gordon kink solutions are interpreted as a quantum scalar field theory in the spacetime of a domain wall.
 Moreover, the relation between the phase shift and the density of states (the well-known Dashen-Hasslacher-Neveu formula) is also exploited to characterize the quantum vacuum energy.